Fitzgerald-Porthmouth-Koenigsegg/Plangothic-Project/README.en.md

 We have completed CJK Extensions C, D, E, G and H, Extension C and Extension E requiring further refinement.
 Other blocks are partly available.

-## Production

-Everyone is welcome to participate in the production of Plangothic Project.
-You can join our QQ group [1135661191](https://jq.qq.com/?_wv=1027&k=xRTzFAfD) for detailed discussion and questioning.

-**I am a Chinese mainland user, and there is no any overseas discussion group (like Telegram, Discord etc.) in this project.
-I apologize for the inconvenience caused by overseas users!**

-This is a long-term project.
-We would be grateful if you could promote the project to others.
-We also welcome technical personnel in font production and accept you to continue to improve the font based on this font.
-You can contact the author through the following contact information.
-The development of this project is inseparable from your publicity and encouragement.

-I am not a professional designer and did not consider the aesthetic feeling of the design so the structure may look ugly, and the words added may be slightly inconsistent with the original version.
-In addition, due to time constraints, there is no extra time for fine finishing, and the splicing of parts of some characters will be very stiff.
-But it is better than nothing.

 ### Main contributors
 - Main producers: [Fitzgerald](https://github.com/Fitzgerald-Porthmouth-Koenigsegg), Usagi xineist, La Striver
 - Co-producers: [Siphercase](https://github.com/Siphercase), [Kathryn](https://github.com/KathrynCG), [Hulenkius](https://github.com/Hulenkius)